-- Organize, where you can specify the status for the imported contacts, on this stage, you may also choose whether you want to add a tag, create a Segment.
+- Organize, where you can specify the status for imported contacts, at this stage you can also choose whether you want to add a tag or create a Segment.

 Map customers' properties

-If you added the column headers identifying the piece of data in the corresponding column, you should also tick this button to treat the first row in a file as a column header.
+If you added the column headers that name the piece of data in the corresponding column, you should also tick this button to treat the first row in a file as a column header.

-Each of the file columns will present the relevant data.
 In the drop-down menu, you can choose the mapping for the properties you have in the file.
 The list of the fields you can map consists of the default and custom properties.
-If you can find the default field, it is better to use it instead of creating the custom one.
+If you can find the default field, it is better to use it instead of creating a custom one.

 The default information includes the following data: